-It’s no surprise here, just like in any serious estate, that Eric and Sophie stress the importance of their vineyards over anything else.
-The domaine is consciously run by not using pesticides, chemical fertilizers or herbicides.
-They have been operating for many years organically and are also practicing biodynamics in certain parcels.
+It’s no surprise here, just like in any serious estate, that Eric and Sophie stress the importance of their vineyards over all else.
+The domaine is consciously run without pesticides, chemical fertilizers or herbicides.
+Since their beginning they have utilized organic methods and are now certified.

 Lay Of The Land